bernardch/iac-autoscaling/README.md

 For this short demo, we simulate CPU load to cause the application (ECS Service) to automatically scale in and out.
 This autoscaling only affects tasks, not the EC2 instances.

 If given more time, we can further optimize by adding auto-scaling to our EC2 instances, either via traditional ASG auto-scaling policies based on Cloudwatch metrics or through the newer Capacity Provider integration with ECS.
 The decision was made deliberately to implement this with EC2 instances instead of Fargate so that we have direct access and control over our underlying EC2 infrastructure.
 Additional services could also be added to show auto-scaling on an individual application-level basis.

-## AI Assistance Policy
-ChatGPT was used for general questions and to generate base boilerplate code for Terraform configuration.
-Basic prompt: "Please generate basic boilerplate code for an ECS cluster on AWS".
-From this prompt, I then modified it to include other required services and to fit the purpose of demo-ing an auto-scaling application deployed on AWS using EC2 Instances as ECS Cluster Infrastructure.
-AI-produced c ode was manually reviewed and tested after deployment to an AWS account.